-The OCS002 project will need to disconnect from the network in a high speed manner for faults on the 12.5 kV line on circuit 5D126 out of Prineville substation.
-The minimum daytime load on circuit 5D126 is above the maximum potential power output of the proposed OCS002 generating facility.
-For this reason the imbalance condition of the load and generation when the generation is isolated with the feeder load can be relied upon to cause the high speed disconnection of the generating facility for faults on the distribution system.
-Since most faults on overhead lines are temporary and the circuit can be restored as soon as all the sources of power to the fault have been disconnected circuit breaker 5D126 at Prineville substation is equipped with automatic reclosing.
+The OCS001 generating facility will need to disconnect from the network in a high speed manner for faults on the 12.5 kV line on circuit 5D69 out of Prineville substation.
+The minimum daytime load on circuit 5D69 is below the maximum potential power output of the proposed OCS001 generating facility.
+For this reason the imbalance condition of the load and generation cannot be relied upon to cause the high speed disconnection of the generating facilities for faults on the distribution system.
+A transfer trip circuit will need to be installed between Prineville substation and the Applicant's circuit recloser at the POI.
+Since most faults on overhead lines are temporary and the circuit can be restored as soon as all the sources of power to the fault have been disconnected the breaker 5D69 at Prineville substation is equipped with automatic reclosing.
+When breaker 5D69 opens the transfer trip signal will be sent to the circuit recloser.
+An optical fiber cable will need to be installed between Prineville substation and the circuit recloser.
+The transfer trip signal will be sent over the optical fiber cable.